+As Low As Reasonably Practicable, in other words, benefits do no longer outweigh the investment in money or effort.

 Segmentation is a term that is often used in Cyber Security and refers to the splitting (or even isolating) networks into smaller networks and implement inspection, such as a firewall or malware protection in between, allowing only the necessary network traffic between the networks.